 General hernia prevention strategies include avoiding activities that cause abdominal strain (e.g., lifting heavy weights), and if you're overweight, losing weight.

 If you have an inguinal or umbilical hernia, it is generally repaired by surgery that places the protruding mass back where it belongs and reinforces the weakened area by sewing the muscles together.
 This is a simple operation that is sometimes performed under local anesthetic.
-If you have minimal symptoms, your surgeon may suggest waiting to see if your symptoms progress before completing surgery.

 It's important to go for regular medical follow-up after surgery because of possible complications.
 Some surgeons recommend restricting exercise; however, most will encourage a speedy return to activities.
 Hospital stays of 2 or 3 days for surgery have been reduced in the last few years to a same-day discharge.